-Are you tired of hunching over your desk while gaming?
-Then it’s time to kick back and get comfy in one of the best PC gaming chairs 2017 has to offer, because when you’re sitting at your throne, you have every right to be royally comfortable.
-Then again, we get that it’s easier to grow complacent with your old clunker of a seat than to take the time to browse your options endlessly for an upgrade.
+Are you tired of walking away from a PC gaming session looking like the Hunchback of Notre Dame after hunching over your desk while gaming?
+Well, there’s a solution: you can kick back and get comfy in one of the best PC gaming chairs you can buy in 2018.
+Because if you’re ruling the leaderboards, shouldn’t you be comfortable in one of these gaming thrones?
+But, look, we get it, it’s easy to grow complacent with your old clunker of a seat rather than take the time to shop for one of the best PC gaming chairs.

 Whatever your personal style and fashion taste, you can trust our opinions on the six best PC gaming chairs around.
 We don’t mean to brag, but we’ve done our fair share of sitting, and we’ve done so in all of the following gaming PC chairs at that.
 After hours of deep contemplation, you will find our top picks below.
 From the biggest names in video game-centric seatware, including Nitro and Vertagear, you won’t find anything out of place.